 Pim van Vliet

-Guido is Head of Robeco’s Factor Investing strategies and Co-head of the Quant Fixed Income team.
-He also holds a position as Professor of Behavioral Finance and Financial Markets at Erasmus University Rotterdam.
-Guido has published in top-ranked academic journals including the Journal of Financial Economics, the American Economic Review and Management Science.
-He started his career in the investment industry in 2004.
+Guido Baltussen is Head of the Factor Investing Equities capability and Co-Head of Quant Fixed Income.
+He also holds a part-time position as Professor of Behavioral Finance and Financial Markets at Erasmus University Rotterdam.
 Before joining Robeco in 2017, Guido was Head of Quantitative Research Fixed Income and Multi Asset at NN Investment Partners.
+He has published in top-ranked academic journals such as the Journal of Financial Economics, the American Economic Review, Management Science and the Journal of Financial and Quantitative Analyses.
 He has worked together in research projects with the 2017 Nobel Prize laureate Richard Thaler.
+He started his career in the investment industry in 2004.
 Guido holds a PhD and a Master's (cum laude) in Financial and Business Economics from Erasmus University Rotterdam.
 Daniel Haesen is Portfolio Manager Quantitative Equities and focuses on managing Factor Investing portfolios such as the Value-, Momentum-, Quality- and Multi-Factor portfolios.
 He specializes in factor research and portfolio management.
 Daniel joined Robeco in 2003 as a quantitative researcher, with a specific focus on quant selection research, working on both equity and corporate bond multi-factor selection models.
 He was also responsible for quantitative sustainability and quantitative allocation research.
 He has published in several academic journals, including the Journal of Banking and Finance.
 He holds a Master's degree in Econometrics and Quantitative Finance from Tilburg University in the Netherlands and is a CFA® charterholder.
 Wouter Tilgenkamp is Portfolio Manager Quantitative Equities and focuses on managing Factor Investing portfolios, such as the Value-, Momentum-, Quality- and Multi-Factor portfolios.
 Wouter joined Robeco in 2016 as a Data Scientist, with a specific focus on Equity Trading Research, automatization of portfolio processes, portfolio construction, and optimal execution of strategies.
 He started his financial career in 2014 as Derivative Trader at Optiver.
 He holds a Bachelor of Science in Applied Mathematics from Technical University of Delft and a master’s degree in Quantitative Finance.
 Pim van Vliet is Head of Conservative Equities and Chief Quant Strategist.
 As Head of Conservative Equities, he is responsible for a wide range of global, regional, and sustainable low-volatility strategies.
 He specializes in low-volatility investing, asset pricing, and quantitative finance.
 He is the author of numerous academic research papers including publications in the Journal of Banking and Finance, Management Science, and the Journal of Portfolio Management.
 Pim is a guest lecturer at several universities, author of an investment book and speaker at international seminars.
 He became Portfolio Manager in 2010.
 Pim joined Robeco in 2005 as a Researcher with responsibility for asset allocation research.
 Pim holds a PhD and a Master's cum laude in Financial and Business Economics from Erasmus University Rotterdam.

 Since inception 02/2014